Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Introduction

-The relationship between our techniques and our results is shown in Fig.~\ref{fig:technical_overviews}.
-In Sect.~\ref{sec:prop1}, we present an algorithm with $O(n^4\log m)$ queries that finds a PROP1 allocation.
+The relationship between our techniques and results is shown in Fig.~\ref{fig:technical_overview}.
+In Sect.~\ref{sec:prop1}, we present an algorithm with $O(n^4\log m)$ queries to find a PROP1 allocation.
 In Sect.~\ref{sec:ef1}, we discuss our results on EF1 allocations.
-Finally, in Sect.~\ref{sec:prop1+mms}, we present our main result, an algorithm with $O(n^4\log m)$ queries that finds an allocation simultaneously satisfying PROP1 and $\frac12$-MMS.
-Although our result of PROP1 in Sect.~\ref{sec:prop1} is weaker than our main result in Sect.~\ref{sec:prop1+mms} and the latter is not built upon the former, we discuss the PROP1 algorithm first because it illustrates the application of our three techniques in a clearer and simpler way.
+Finally, in Sect.~\ref{sec:prop1+mms}, we present our main result: an algorithm with $O(n^4\log m)$ queries that finds an allocation satisfying PROP1 and $\frac12$-MMS simultaneously.
+Note that although our result for PROP1 in Sect.~\ref{sec:prop1} is weaker than our main result in Sect.~\ref{sec:prop1+mms}, and the latter does not rely on the former, we discuss the PROP1 algorithm first, as it provides a simpler illustration of our three techniques.